hpusset/-elrc-share-client/README.md

 2. `cd` to a preferred directory and create a virtual environment based on Python 3.6

     `cd /path/to/my/directory`
+3. Create a virtual environment

     `python -m venv elrc_env`

     or

     `virtualenv --python=/path/to/python3.6/python3 elrc_env` if you have a previous Python 2.7 installation

-3. Activate the new virtual environment
+4. Activate the new virtual environment

     `source elrc_env/bin/activate` for Linux

     `elrc_env/Scripts/activate` for Windows

-4. install the *elrc-share-client* package with pip
+5. install the *elrc-share-client* package with pip

     `pip install git+https://github.com/MiltosD/ELRC-Client.git@dev`

-5. Start the ELRC-SHARE shell
+6. Start the ELRC-SHARE shell

     `elrc-shell`
 ## User Authentication